Myths of Nuclear Graphite in World War II, with Original Translations: Comparative History of Graphite Experiments

-By 1942, Hanle narrowed down the bounds of boron content in Siemens electrographite to be between $6$ and $8\cdot10^{-6}$ atoms per carbon \citep{g153hanle}.
-Furthermore, Hanle had found a sugar from sugar manufacturer Pfeifer \& Langen with practically no boron contamination that could be a pure carbon reference, with the caveat that: ``This would probably only be worthwhile if the carbon for the [uranium moderation] problem is really still considered.
-In any case, part of the neutron capture in the graphite used by Bothe can be explained by boron contamination.''
+Upon these scientific bases, Bothe and Jensen tested electrographite from Siemens Plania in January 1941 (\S\ref{tr:g71bothejensen} \cite{g71bothejensen}).
+As we showed in \S\ref{s:3-measure}, an underestimated carbon scattering cross section led them to overestimate capture in the graphite to 9.2~mb and that in carbon to be ``7.5~$\pm$~1~mb,'' straddling the maximum allowance of 7.8~mb calculated by H\"ocker.
+Still, Bothe concluded that graphite was unsuitable as a reactor moderator without uranium enrichment.
+Bothe's dismissal of any boron impurities, partly influenced by Sch\"uler's results, were contradicted in April by Wilhelm Hanle (\S\ref{tr:g85hanle}~\cite{g85hanle}).
+By March 1942, Hanle also found a sugar from Pfeifer \& Langen with practically no boron contamination that could be a pure carbon reference, with the caveat that: ``This would probably only be worthwhile if carbon is really still considered for the [moderation] problem.
+In any case, part of the neutron capture in the graphite used by Bothe can be explained by boron contamination''~\cite{g153hanle}.

-It is difficult to conclusively trace what came of Hanle's report, as the Uranverein reports only prove what information was sent \textit{to} the Army Ordnance.
-In this gap, we consulted secondary sources, such as by historian Mark Walker, who interviewed Hanle and wrote:

-\begin{displayquote} Taking Hanle's research as well as Bothe's results into account, Army Ordnance recognized that carbon could be an effective moderator.
-On the other hand, Heisenberg had shown that a machine composed of carbon and uranium would require much more uranium and much more moderator than a heavy water device.
-In the end, Army Ordnance came to the reasonable conclusion that given the requirements of the German war effort, carbon was not a feasible moderator.
-Boron- and cadmium-free carbon of sufficient purity could be produced, but only at prohibitive costs.
-For Army Ordnance, any disturbance of the war effort had to be avoided. \citep{walker89} \end{displayquote}

-Walker's account holds considerable merit.
-Earlier in 1941, Army Ordnance had also cited wartime conditions to reject chemist Paul Harteck's domestic heavy water production projects, especially when heavy water could be readily purchased from Norway (G-86 \citep{GList}).
-In December 1941, with the invasion of the Soviet Union taking a turn for the worse, Diebner wrote in his diary that Army Ordnance set a new requirement that all `` immediate military use should emerge from the nuclear research project within 9 months'' \citep{landsman02}.
-Heisenberg's 1947 \textit{Nature} article also hints at some level of involvement by Army Ordnance in the moderator decision-making process:

-\begin{displayquote} Further, steps were taken by order of the Heereswaffenamt for the production of very pure carbon.
-The attempts to exceed the degree of purity afforded by the best technical electrographite failed, however for the time being. \citep{heisenberg47} \end{displayquote}

-It appears that contrary to popular narrative, the decision to reject graphite was largely a military decision.
-Ironically, when the Uranverein admitted to Army Ordnance that they were unable to meet the nine-month ultimatum, funding and control of the project was handed to the Reich Ministry of Education, stepping down the project coincidentally as the Manhattan Project became formally approved by the S-1 Committee and Roosevelt in the wake of Pearl Harbor.

-Interestingly, in 1947, two years after the war, Siemens plant manager Dr. Erich H\"ohne came across Heisenberg's \textit{Nature} article and wrote to the physicist in surprise:\footnote{We were not able to find the full letters at the Niels Bohr Library and Archives in Maryland nor the Archives of the Max Planck Society in Berlin, although there were a few collections in the latter we were denied access.}